Skip to main content

 Windmill spotting in and around Amsterdam

 Did you know there were once more than 10,000 fully operational windmills in the Netherlands?
-Windmills are a famous Amsterdam icon – a quaint symbol of Dutch tradition – and visiting one (or several!) makes for a lovely day out.
+Windmills are a quaint symbol of Dutch tradition, and visiting one (or several!) makes for a lovely day out.
 Many of these heritage monuments are still standing, some with fascinating museums or quirky beer bars attached.
-So here are the best windmills to visit in Amsterdam and the surrounding region.
+Here are the best windmills to visit in Amsterdam and the surrounding region, as well as some tips on the best routes to cycle there.

 The one for beer and ice cream lovers